ralfgerlich/psu_p9530_panel/readme.md

 The calibration tables were determined from the resistances of the sensors according to the datasheet.

 Neither temperature is displayed.
-However, if any of the sensors is in overtemperature mode, current and voltage setpoints will be internally reduced to zero and the overtemperature warning will be displayed.
+However, if any of the sensors is in overtemperature mode, current and voltage setpoints will be internally set to zero and the overtemperature warning will be displayed.

 Overtemperature mode for the heatsink temperature will be entered if the temperature in degrees Celsius exceeds the limit given by TEMP1_UPPER_LIMIT (default: 100C).
 Overtemperature mode will be left only once the temperature has fallen below TEMP1_LOWER_LIMIT (default: 80C).